lcapo/developer-documentation-hotel/hotel/AvailDestinationTree.rst

 |

-In availDestinationTree you will always receive zones and cities with an attackable availability ( avail = true ).
+In availDestinationTree you will always receive zones and cities with an attackable availability ( the difference between availDestinationTree and GeographicDestinationTree is that in GeographicDestinationTree there is a parameter indicating the avail with true or false )

 *Distinction Zone & City:*